 During the 2nd semester of this year, Business Economics students will specialise in either Accounting and Control, Finance or Organisational Economics.

 If you choose a major in Economics, you will be able to design your own curriculum from a list of suitable courses.
 This list can be found in the course catalogue.

-Is there a particular recent development or topic that sparks your enthusiasm?
+Is there a particular topic that sparks your enthusiasm?
 Writing your thesis, you have the chance to explore it fully while simultaneously training your ability to independently conduct relevant research.
 Your thesis is the final requirement to be completed for your graduation.
 Under the supervision of our researchers, you will follow a clearly defined path that will lead to your graduation with a Bachelor's degree.